-Protecting customers is at the heart of the Utility Regulator's role and ensuring that customers pay the correct price for gas from the price regulated supplier firmus energy Supply Ltd (FES) is a core part of our work.
+Protecting consumers is at the heart of the Utility Regulator's (UR) role and ensuring that customers pay the correct price for gas from the price regulated supplier firmus energy Supply (FES) Ltd is a core part of our work.

-We commenced a review of the maximum average price with FES in early January 2024.
+We commenced a review of the maximum average price with FES in early January 2025.
 We have scrutinised the submission provided by FES to ensure that the maximum average price approved is not more than the sum of the costs allowed under the price control determination.
 This ensures that customers pay no more than the costs of purchasing and supplying gas, plus a pre-determined allowance for the operating costs of the business in addition to an agreed profit margin.

-The maximum average price for FES' domestic and small business customers in the Ten Towns area will decrease from 312.28 pence per therm to 263.58 pence; which equates to a decrease of 15.6%.
+The maximum average price for FES' domestic and small business customers in the Ten Towns area will decrease from 263.58 pence per therm to 232.38 pence per therm, which equates to a decrease of 11.84%.